-"For some reason, I think moms are attacking other moms; not only are the people without kids judging people with kids, [but] the people who should be the most empathetic — other moms — are finding themselves throwing barbs at each other.
+"For some reason, I think mums are attacking other mums; not only are the people without kids judging people with kids, [but] the people who should be the most empathetic — other mums — are finding themselves throwing barbs at each other.
 I don’t know where that comes from.
 It might be insecurity or vulnerability about their own parenting choices.
 It’s a strange thing that’s happening.

 I think it's sort of like slut-shaming — you shame another parent's decisions because you think it inoculates you against mistakes they've made.